telerik/winforms-docs/controls/gridview/columns/column-types/gridviewsparklinecolumn.md

 ## SparkDataNeeded event

-**SparkDataNeeded** event can be used to populate **GridViewSparklineColumn** with data.
-This event can be used to dinamically populate data at run-time.
-It is fired right before the cell will be filled with data.
+The **SparkDataNeeded** event can be used to dinamically populate or change data at run-time.
+It is fired right before creating the data points inside the sparkline element in the cell.

 ````C#
  private void SparkLineColumn_SparkDataNeeded(object sender, SparkDataNeededEventArgs e)